PostHog/posthog.com/contents/blog/ab-testing-guide-for-engineers.md

 - **When there are ethical considerations:** It can be tempting to run A/B tests on things such as bug fixes or reliability improvements.
 While A/B tests can indeed verify your changes are working as expected, you should remember that your users are *real* people that are relying on your product and so you should not run a test for the sake of it.
 Proceed with caution when testing such changes!

-In the above scenarios, it may be better to rely on qualitative feedback or user research for decision making.
+In the above scenarios, it may be better to rely on qualitative feedback or user research for decision-making.

 ### Can I run multiple A/B tests at the same time?